-Park Design & Development
+Park Design and Development

-Our design process includes both community stakeholders and potential park users.
+Our design process includes community stakeholders and potential park users.
 In the case of a school playground, ideas might come from students, teachers, school administrators, parents, and neighborhood volunteers.
-Community design teams meet under the guidance of TPL staff, conduct site assessments, and discuss the layout of the park or playground.
+Community design teams meet under the guidance of Trust for Public Land staff, conduct site assessments, and discuss the layout of the park or playground.

 In planning a park, we work with partners to make sure the new park is well-maintained and well-used.
 This may include training in park maintenance and community organizing, or training community stewards in programming and park management.